 Civil claims are subject to the Danish Limitation Act.29 The general limitation period is three years, unless otherwise specified in other statutory provisions.
 If the claim is in consequence of a breach of contract, the period is reckoned from time of the breach.30 If the claim is in tort, the period is reckoned from the date when the damage occurred.31 The limitation can be suspended if the victim did not know and should not have known about the claim or the (rightful) debtor.32

 Waiver of claims by reason of inaction

 In some cases, a civil claim may be waived by reason of the claimant's inaction.
-If the debtor has reasonable cause to doubt the existence of the claim or the claimant's intention to assert it, the claimant must clarify to his or her debtor that he or she intends to assert his or her claim.
-Otherwise, he or she risks waiving his or her right to do so at a later time.33
+If the debtor has reasonable cause to doubt the existence of the claim or the claimant's intention to assert it, the claimant must clarify to his or her debtor that he or she intends to assert the claim.
+Otherwise, he or she risks waiving the right to do so at a later time.33

 Release from liability under company law

 In limited liability companies, the general meeting may resolve by a simple majority to release management from liability.
 This would normally mean that the company will have no claim against them for matters that are known to the general meeting.
 However, this does not apply if the release from liability was granted on a false or inadequate basis.34 A release from liability will not relieve management of liability to parties other than the company itself.

 Danish law operates with a general property law principle that a monetary amount that has been paid cannot be recovered from the payee, even if the payor was not authorised to pay the money (the money rule).
 The historical application of the rule is to cash payments and the extent of the application of the rule to electronic wire transfers is unclear.
 It is also a condition for the application of the rule that the payment is a genuine transaction and that the payee acts in good faith with regard to the payor not being entitled to the money.
 Accordingly, a victim of fraud cannot recover money from a third party if the third party received the money in good faith.